Morocco13-MSS/mss-r-code/README.md

 https://support.rstudio.com/hc/en-us/articles/200532197-Character-Encoding

-Need to set environment to use UTF-8??
+Need to set environment to use UTF-8?? or set encoding of df$intitule to UTF-8 if within Rstudio session.

 ## Windows Special Instructions